|Wake-up for EVA-1||Back in the Briar Patch|

 118:47:21 Young: Let's get this PLSS integrity check.

 [John is jumping the gun.
-They still need to verify the wrist locks and glove straps and the other steps at the bottom of the right-hand column on 2-9.]118:47:23 Duke: Okay.
+They still need to verify the wrist locks and glove straps and the other steps at the top of the lefhand column of Card 2 Side 1.]118:47:23 Duke: Okay.
 Wait a minute.
 The watch is a little loose, but that's okay.
 Okay.
 "Wrist locks (are) locked; gloves (4) adjusted; if PGA biting, PLSS O2 on and off."
 Okay, "verify PLSS Diverters Min".
 Yours is.

 118:47:42 Young: Yeah.